-Toluene is an organic compound with C6H5CH3 as its molecular formula and with molecular mass 92.141 g/mol.
-At room temperature, it is liquid, healing colored, solvent in water, with a similar odor to thinner.
+Toluene is an organic compound with C6H5CH3 as its molecular formula and with a molecular mass of 92.141 g/mol.
+At room temperature, it is liquid, healing colored, the solvent is water, with a similar odor to thinner.
 Methyl benzene is One of the most important products of the chemical industry worldwide, and many materials are derived from it.
-The variety of this product derivatives of petrochemicals and their use in various industries has made this product a strategic commodity.
-And so the price fluctuations of Phenyl methane affects many of the manufacturing industries.
+The variety of these product derivatives of petrochemicals and their use in various industries has made this product a strategic commodity.
+And so the price fluctuations of Phenyl methane affect many of the manufacturing industries.
+Shanghai Chemex company provides this chemical in best quality.

 physical and chemical properties of Toluene